amandarito/procreate-swatches/README.md

 **Arguments:**
  - name - `string` - the name of the palette
- - colors - `array` - containing the colors to be included in the palette, in the format `[colorSpace, [...colorValues]]`, i.e. `['rgb', [255,255,255]]` (spaces other than `hsv` will be converted).
+ - colors - `array` - containing the colors to be included in the palette, in the format `[[...colorValues], colorSpace]`, i.e. `[[255,255,255] ,'rgb']` (spaces other than `hsv` will be converted).
 You may also include `null` to create an empty spot in the palette.
 A Procreate palette may only contain 30 colors, any more will be ignored.
  - format - `string` - the format to return the created file in.
 Supported formats: `base64`, `text`, `binarystring`, `array`, `uint8array`, `arraybuffer`, `blob`, `nodebuffer`

 **Returns:**